Metgala1/landing-page/README.md

 i used figcaption to write the names of teh various dishes

 I added a quote to my 3rd section by ALAN WATTS

+for the fourth section i added a div this div has a blue color and it houses two p element one with the text of Order. in the blue div we have a button.

+this blue div bellow has a dislay of flex and the children sit side by side.

+i give my my button a new color and use border-radius to round the corners and gave a border of 1 px solid white

+as for the footer i just added a p element containing text and give it a text align center.